Grantj24/Digital-Clock/README.md

 # A Simple Digital CLock

 A simple digital clock highlighting javascript knowledge without the use of frameworks and libraries.
-HTML form elements.

 Check it out [here](https://grantj24.github.io/Digital-Clock/)